Gu Family Book: Synopsis

 Kang-chi is taken under the wing of Yi Sun-sin (Yoo Dong-geun), a naval commander.
 Yi Sun-sin, Master Dam, and the late Lord Park were part of a secret group protecting the Joseon nation against foreign invasions.
-Yi places Kang-chi in the martial arts school run by Master Dam, there he is trained physically and mentally and learns to control his transformations.
-After discovering that under the man clothes there's a girl, Kang-chi gradually falls in love with Yeo-wool, and vice versa.
+Yi places Kang-chi in the martial arts school run by Master Dam.
+There he is trained physically and mentally and learns to control his transformations.
+After discovering that under the man's clothes, there's a girl, Kang-chi gradually falls in love with Yeo-wool, and vice versa.
 But several obstacles remain in their way: the continuing villainy of Gwan-woong; the knowledge that it was Yeo-wool's father who killed Kang-chi's father; the reappearance of Wol-ryung who has turned into a soul-sucking demon with no memories who can only be killed by his son; and Sojung's warning that Yeo-wool is fated to die if she stays by the side of the man she meets beneath the blossoming peach tree under a crescent moon, which is none other than Kang-chi himself.